 In Vietnam, not many studies have explored the impact of social capital on job search success by considering all of their dimensions using PLS-SEM.
-This statistical modeling technique is a proper choice in research situations of small sample sizes, non- normally distributed data and complicated models, which are commonly encountered in social sciences.
+This statistical modeling technique is a proper choice in research situations of small sample sizes, nonnormally distributed data and complicated model, which are commonly encountered in social sciences.
 The findings are to illustrate the contribution of each social capital dimension to each domain of job search success.
-Moreover, it is innovative and practical for providing a comprehensive picture of the role of social capital to job search success multidimensionally.
-This provides evidence for better exploiting the positive aspects and eliminating the negative ones of social capital.
+Moreover, it is innovative and practical for providing a comprehensive picture on the role of social capital to job success mutidimensionally. provides the evidence for better exploiting the positive aspects and eliminating the negative ones of social capital.

 The research finds that general trust and bonding are crucial for job search success.
 This reflects the priority in nurturing bonding and general trust for the Vietnamese.
-This implies the necessity of fostering the closed network which is fundamental for open network because it is useful for leveraging the resources in the community.
+This implies the necessity of fostering the closed network which is fundamental for open network because it is useful for leveraging the resources in the community